aws-samples/serverless-patterns/lambda-comprehend-language-sam-nodejs/README.md

-# Detect the Language (Dominant Language) of a text in real-time using Lambda and Amazon Comprehend through javascript
+# Detect the language (dominant language) of a text in real-time using Lambda and Amazon Comprehend through JavaScript

 This pattern contains the source code (in AWS Javascript v3 SDK) and supporting files for a serverless application that you can deploy with the SAM CLI.
 Deploying the SAM file makes use of a Lambda function (uses Javascript SDK) that calls the Comprehend service to perform real-time detection of the dominant language of the input text.
 It makes use of the Nodejs runtime in lambda function.